servo-automation/highfive/README.md

 ### Supported handlers

 #### [`issues`](https://developer.github.com/v3/activity/events/types/#issuesevent)
+ - `label_notify`: Notify label watcher(s) in a comment when a label is added to an issue.
  - `label_response`: Comment when a label is added to an issue.
- - `label_notify`: Notify label watcher(s) in a comment when a label is added to an issue.

 #### [`pull_request`](https://developer.github.com/v3/activity/events/types/#pullrequestevent)
  - `assign_people`: Assign people based on review requests in PR body or (pseudo-)random reviewer rotation.
+ - `diff_check_warn`: Check the diff of the commits in a PR for (added) lines matching a pattern (specified in config), and post a consolidated warning message on match(es) found (if any).
  - `label_response`: Add/remove labels when a PR is opened/updated/closed.

 ---